ZuhairQuakes/ZuhairQuakes/README.md

 ## 🚀 About Me

-As a PhD in Geoscience, I wear multiple hats!
+As a PhD in Geophysics, I wear multiple hats!

 I love developing geospatial machine-learning solutions for complex problems.